 Here’s some examples of tasks you may have performed whilst working in an animal care facility:-

-If your skills and knowledge are deemed equivalent, this does not mean you will be awarded a Certificate II in Animal Studies.
+If your skills and knowledge are deemed equivalent, this does not mean you will be awarded a Certificate II in Animal Care/Studies.
 Nor does it guarantee you entry into this course.
 Our normal selection criteria applies for all courses.

 Our graduates are sought after by Veterinary Practices throughout Australia.
 One of the reasons for this is our selection process.
-For this reason, places in the AVT Veterinary Nursing course are highly competitive and limited.
+Therefore places in the AVT Veterinary Nursing course are highly competitive and limited.
 This also means applicants are subject to our normal selection process.
 This involves considering your aptitude for working in the animal care industry.
 If you are currently employed in a veterinary practice and have the support of your employer to study this qualification, this will be considered favourably.

 When selecting students, we also consider two other important criteria as outlined below.